Updated on November 7, 2023

 Some home remedies prevent spots or help them quickly ease after they form.
 These include:

 • Over-the-counter pain relievers.
-Medication like acetaminophen and ibuprofen can help with discomfort and pain associated with petechiae.
+Medications like acetaminophen and ibuprofen can help with discomfort and pain associated with petechiae

 How to Prevent Petechiae Around the Eyes

-Identifying petechiae's underlying cause helps avoid and/or treat it.
-However, they're not always possible to control if they're related to illness.
+Identifying petechiae’s underlying cause helps avoid and/or treat it.
+However, it might not be possible to prevent if they’re related to an illness.

 Here are some tips on how to prevent petechiae around the eyes: